Thank you! Our expert will call you shortly.

 Harshil Valley

-Located at an altitude of 2620 meters above sea level at a distance of 25 km from Gangotri temple.
+Located at an altitude of 2620 meters above sea level, at a distance of 25 km from the Gangotri temple.
 Harshil Valley is well known for producing the world's best apple.
 In addition to this, it is also known for the natural beauty all around and the raw culture and tradition of Uttarakhand.
-During the harvest season of apples, trees laden with the fruits and the pleasant and sweet aroma in the environment with the snow-covered mountain in the background would be the perfect mix and tempting for the visitors.
+During the harvest season of apples, trees laden with the fruits and the pleasant and sweet aroma in the environment, with the snow-covered mountain in the background, would be the perfect mix and tempting for the visitors.

 Gaumukh Tapovan Trek